funnymania/Progressive-Web-Assembly-App/docs/reviewMevent02.md

       Popping 'I am empty' does nothing
 [X] - ExplainationBox: Click outside to hide
-[X] - capacity should be displaying current capacity [] - do not store hardcoded urls in db, only store the unique UUID, use application code to piece together where the user should go [] - Sessions will persist until they are cleared by cronjob.
+[X] - capacity should be displaying current capacity [X] - do not store hardcoded urls in db, only store the unique UUID, use application code to piece together where the user should go [] - Sessions will persist until they are cleared by cronjob.
     On Log-in, if we do NOT have the session cookie, we must create